effectivehomeoffice/effectivehomeoffice.com/README.md

 - _Thunderbolt 3 or USB-C_.
 State-of-the-art connectivity.
 We would love to finally get rid of our Thunderbolt docks.
 - _Thin margins_.
 Design matters.

-As already stated, unfortunately none of current displays match these requirements.
+Unfortunately none of currently available monitors matches these requirements.
 We bought cheap 4K IPS displays and a Thunderbolt Dock, external Webcam, and use the MacBook speakers.
 Please give us a hint, if you have better alternatives.